Who is FUR?

 How does FUR survive?

-FUR is run by a group of dedicated volunteers and is supported by Teaching Everyone Animals Matter.
+FUR is run by a group of dedicated volunteers.

-TEAM is a nonprofit 501(c)(3) corporation formed to help Sacramento County Animal Care & Regulation.
+Friends of Unwanted Rabbits is a nonprofit 501(c)(3) corporation.
 The Friends of Unwanted Rabbits is dependent upon generous donations from the public.
 Contributions to FUR are used for spaying/neutering, medical care and fostering expenses.

 Click here to find out how you can make a donation.